alex-calderwood/spindle/README.md

 # Setup

+You must have Python 3.7 for this project.
+Optionally, I recommend using a virtual environment like [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for managing the environments as follows.

+    conda create -n spindle python=3.7
+    conda activate spindle

 Install the python 3 requirements.
-Recommended that you do this in a virtual environment!
-I like [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

     pip install -r src/requirements.txt